OpenGeoVis/PVGeo/README.md

 Download and use [Cygwin](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/) for the command line operation of the scripts in this repo.
 When installing Cygwin, *make sure to install the `bash`, `dos2unix`, `git`, and `python2-setuptools` packages*.
 Now you can use the Cygwin terminal as the command line just like you are on a Unix based operating system! **Make sure the line endings for all of the shell scripts are LF and not CRLF after cloning.**

-Also, be sure to place/install ParaView and this repository to a location that has general read/write privileges for all users such as on your D drive.
-You will encounter all types of issues running the scripts and simply accessing the code via cygwin if you need admin privileges to access where it is all saved. *Note: the install scripts will need access to the directory where ParaView is installed*
+Also, be sure to place/install ParaView and this repository to a location that has general read/write privileges for all users such as on your `D:\\` drive.
+You will encounter all types of issues running the scripts and simply accessing the code via Cygwin if you need admin privileges to access where it is all saved. *Note: the install scripts will need access to the directory where ParaView is installed*

 ### Before You Do Anything!